How to Protect Your Bitcoin From Getting Hacked

 Get Your Crypto Off of the Exchanges

 As we’ve seen in the past, exchanges can be hacked.
 At its height in the early 2010s, Mt.Gox was the most popular place to trade Bitcoin.
 That is, however, until it was hacked.
-In 2014, it announced that it had ‘lost’ over 850,000 Bitcoins.
+In 2014, it announced it had ‘lost’ over 850,000 Bitcoins.
 Popular exchange KuCoin was drained of nearly $300 million in September 2020.

 Check out this video on the Mt.
 Gox hack:

 While your money is most likely safe on major exchanges like Coinbase or Binance, it’s not fully ‘yours’ until you get the ‘private keys.’
 To do that, you need to move it to a crypto wallet.
-Consider a trusted exchange to be like a trusted third-party safe where you might store gold.
+Consider a trusted exchange like a trusted third-party safe where you might store gold.
 With a wallet, you’re storing that gold in your home.

 Invest in a Cryptocurrency Wallet